 You just need to be a little cautious about using activated carbon.
-Observe if it needs to be cleaned or you should do a total replacement.
-Leaving it unattended may not harm the water at all, but for better safety, you should change the deactivate carbon with a new one.
+Observe if it needs to be cleaned or if you should do a total replacement.
+Leaving it unattended may not harm the water at all, but for better safety, you should change the deactivated carbon with a new one.

 For an aquarist, fishkeeping is more than a hobby sometimes.
 You have to maintain the tank environment for keeping the fish in a healthy place to live.
 Changing the fish tank water regularly, keeping it clean, etc. are some of the things we must do from time to time.

 But we sometimes forget to do the regular thing.
 It could slip out of our minds, which is not a big issue.
 In such cases, using activated carbon is going to give your aquarium extra security.
-It will remove the toxic chemicals, and also keep the water fresh and clean.
+It will remove toxic chemicals, and also keep the water fresh and clean.

 - DO I NEED CARBON IN MY AQUARIUM FILTER?